malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 Working memory is the state data-store of our state machine.
 The presence or absence of certain data items directly influence which logic processes activate.
 The state representation within working memory is likely fairly high-level, and probably at the same level of detail of what we observe within our consciousness.

+The Schematic Models component will be touched on briefly in a section below, as it forms a significant source of information for the mechanisms proposed by this theory.
+However, exactly how it is incorporated into the architecture will not be addressed within this paper.
+Likewise, the Learning Pressure and Long Term Memory boxes represent important components within human consciousness, but no attempt is made to address them here.

 ### Control Mechanism
-A state machine employing fuzzy, learning, neural networks for its logic processor requires a control mechanism in order to maintain stability.
-The control mechanism uses a feedback path separate from the main processing loop.
-It acts like a secondary processing loop, or _feedback loop_, but for efficiency and flexibility, it re-uses the main processor.
+A state machine employing a fuzzy, learning, neural network for its logic processor requires a control mechanism in order to maintain stability.
+I posit that the brain's control mechanism uses a feedback path separate from the main processing loop.
+It acts like a secondary processing loop, or _feedback loop_, but for efficiency and flexibility it re-uses the main processor.
 The main processor is trained to enforce stability control through learning pressure and some amount of evolutionary pre-wiring.

 ![control loop](files/A-theory-of-consciousness-control-loop.png)

-The existence of the feedback path is the explanation for why we have awareness of our thoughts, and as such is often referred to as _conscious feedback_ here.
+The existence of the feedback path is the explanation for why we have awareness of our thoughts, and as such is sometimes referred to as _conscious feedback_ here.
 However, the exact distinction of data that passes back into the main processor via working memory vs. conscious feedback remains an open question, with some discussion on this later on.

 ### Schematic Models
 Before moving onto conscious experience itself, we need to highlight two important internal sources of information.

 **Body Schema**: It is well understood that the brain maintains a mental map of the body.
 This is used, for example, to track the motion of limbs so that we can know where a limb is without seeing it.
 It is also used to track the capabilities of those limbs; for example to track when a leg is damaged and thus must not be walked on with full body weight.
 The body schema is also used in a _generative_ way: to plan future actions and to control muscle signals in order to achieve a desired outcome.

 **Mind Schema**: Like some other researches (eg: Graziano (2017)), I believe our brains also maintain a mental map of our mind.
 It tracks the observed capabilities of our mind.
-It will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.
-And it will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.
+It will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.
+And it will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.

 ## Data View